News UK: Times Newspapers Ltd

 Times Newspapers Limited publishes the compact daily newspaper The Times and the broadsheet The Sunday Times.

 Times Newspapers was formed in 1967 when the Thomson Corporation purchased The Times from the Astor family and merged it with The Sunday Times, which it had owned since 1959.
 The company was purchased by Rupert Murdoch's News International in February 1981.
 The acquisition followed an intense 21 days of negotiations with the print unions, conducted by John Collier and Bill O'Neill.
 The Times Literary Supplement, Times Educational Supplement and Times Higher Education Supplement were also part of the group; the latter two publications have since been sold.

+Times Newspapers Holdings Limited was incorporated as a private company on 3 June 1925 and was dissolved on 9 July 2024.
+The Times Limited has existed as a separate company since 1968 and as of September 2024, registered at the same address, as a private, limited, non-trading company.

-An American edition of The Times was launched in New York City, Boston and some other East Coast U.S. cities in 2006.
+An American edition of The Times was launched in New York City, Boston and some other East Coast US cities in 2006.

 Rupert Murdoch has stated that the law and the independent board prevent him from exercising editorial control.
 However, an article in The Spectator following the resignation of James Harding stated that the trust has "never played much of a role in the 30 years Murdoch has owned the paper", and suggested that Murdoch had pressurised Harding to resign.